- Details

 Witness Criteria

 The vast majority of the ICOUK members follow the Quran and Sunnah according to the understanding of the Hanafi Madhab (school of thought), which has the most stringent witness criteria.
-Accordingly, the witness must be (a) Muslim, (b) adult, (c) sane (sound mind), (d) has good eyesight, (e) reliable/good character etc.
+Accordingly, the witness must be (a) Muslim, (b) adult, (c) sane (sound mind), (d) have good eyesight, (e) reliable/good character, etc.

 Number of Witnesses

-A minimum of two males or two females and a male witness will be required*, although a greater number is most welcomed.
-If a female is unable to provide a testimony directly to the ICOUK Ulama, then she can still provide it through a male guardian (Mahram), known as Testimony-upon-Testimony (Shahada-Ala-Shahada)!
+A minimum of two males or two females and a male witness will be required*, although a greater number is preferred.
+If a female is unable to provide a testimony directly to the ICOUK Ulama, she can still provide it through a male guardian (Mahram), known as Testimony-upon-Testimony (Shahada-Ala-Shahada)!

 [*Note: In the case of cloudy weather at the start of Ramadan, the witness of one trustworthy male or female is accepted.
 A large group sighting (Jame Ghafeer) will be necessary for clear skies.]